Particular/docs.particular.net/persistence/ravendb/saga-concurrency_pessimistic-locking_raven_[6.5,7).partial.md

-## Sagas pessimistic locking
+## Sagas concurrency control

-Starting with NServiceBus.RavenDB version 6.4, it's possible to configure saga persistence to use pessimistic locking instead of the default optimistic concurrency control.
+Currently, the default for concurrency control is optimistic concurrency.
+In the next major version of NServiceBus.RavenDB, pessimistic locking will be the default.
+In anticipation of this change, starting with NServiceBus.RavenDB version 6.5, the transport introduces an extension method to enable optimistic locking.

 RavenDB does not provide pessimistic locking natively.
-The behavior is based a spin lock that tries to acquire a lease on a resource.
+The behavior is based on a spin lock that tries to acquire a lease on a resource.

 Applying a spin lock over a remote resource is not as expensive as it may sound.
 When using optimistic concurrency control the recovery mechanism will result in all message processing being performed again for each retry including the retrieval of the message from the queue.